Integrated digital communication network

 and PCT telex units.

-in July 2008, shortly before the museum closed down.
+in July 2008, shortly before the museum was moved to its present

 At the right is the heart of the 68000-based digital switch.